 I mentioned the Crisis Question in the recording because I wanted to explain that the choice (to run or defend Mortimum) is present, even though Goldhawke, being who she is, would not run from this fight.
 The author could have her think a funny thought about not defending Mortimum, but given the tension in this part of the scene, it's probably more effective as written.

-The author would want to consider this advice in light of what they know about the rest of the story, especially if any of my assumptions are wrong, but overall, we have a solid working scene here with the exception of the .
+The author would want to consider this advice in light of what they know about the rest of the story, especially if any of my assumptions are wrong, but overall, we have a solid working scene here with the exception of a clear inciting incident.

 Editorial Mission—Gather Inciting Incidents